-UPDATED OCT 17, 2019
+UPDATED NOV 25, 2019

 Bonham State Park is loved by Dallas locals for its cozy, family-friendly environment, clean lake, and convenient setup.
 Bathrooms (with showers), picnic tables, and upright grills are at just about every turn, so you can get a legit camping experience without the hassle.
 RV hook-ups are a bit scarce, though, so call ahead if you prefer a roof over your head.
-Otherwise, we recommend bringing a group of friends and pitching your tents around the big fire pit for an epic evening roasting hot dogs and s’mores.

 Planning a romantic getaway for two?
 Look no further for your home away from home.
 With gorgeous lake views, tranquil surroundings, Wi-Fi, volleyball courts, and complimentary coffee, this is “glamping” at its finest.
 Rent a decked-out cabin or park your RV and kick back for a cushy camping experience.
 The best part?
 The Vineyards Campground campsites are situated on the shores of Grapevine Lake, less than an hour from the city.
-Fitt Tip: On the off chance that you forgot some essential supplies (like marshmallows) the Camp Store on the grounds has you covered.

 While it may not appeal to the faint of heart, Murrell Park on the north side of Lake Grapevine is a minimalist camper’s paradise.
 If you enjoy utter seclusion, this might be the campsite for you — and for only $10 a night, what have you got to lose?
 Hikers and bikers will appreciate the North Shore Trail’s 9.5 miles of uninterrupted wilderness, and for those hoping to catch their own dinner, fishing banks are abundant.

-If you have a childlike fascination with Paleontology, then Dinosaur Valley State Park will be your new favorite place to adventure to.
 Just a short drive from Fort Worth, you can walk where dinosaurs once trod and uncover ancient fossils along the way.
 Dinosaur tracks are regularly found in the bed of the Paluxy River, and lucky for you, a variety of campsites are available close by.
 Choose between sites with running water and electricity, or lace up those hiking boots and set up camp at one of their primitive or backpack spots.
 Whatever you choose, you’re in for a historic weekend.

 Make your way up to Pilot Point (about an hour’s drive from Dallas) to sunbathe on the sandy beaches of Ray Roberts Lake State Park.
 Known for its clear blue waters, swimming is a great option — as is windsurfing, boating, and fishing.
 If you prefer to stay on dry land, take advantage of the 12 miles of winding trails on horseback, or simply set up camp and roast a couple hot dogs on an open flame.
-There are plenty of spots to choose from, but we suggest the Isle du Bois Group Walk-In Campsites, this area includes scenic riverfront views, a fire ring with grill, and bathrooms you can easily walk to.
+There are plenty of spots to choose from, but we suggest the Isle du Bois Group Walk-In Campsites; the area includes scenic riverfront views, a fire ring with a grill, and bathrooms you can easily walk to.